amygoldlist/amygoldlist.github.io/_posts/2023-12-04-D2L-Exams-part-3.md

 ## Method 1: Microsoft only (mail merge option)
 This method is incredibly straightforward, and it took me very little time to put together, once I understood the file structure.
 1. Fill out the Excel file (or create your own).
-You may leave the Hint and Feedback empty, if you'd like
+You may leave the Hint and Feedback empty, if you'd like.
 2. Open up the Word mail merge, and make sure that it is attached to the Excel file.
 If not, use the mail merge wizard, and link it.
 It should look something like this:

 ```
 <item d2l_2p0:id="«N»" ident="OBJ_«N»" label="QUES_«N»" d2l_2p0:page="1" title=«Title»>
 <itemmetadata>